ykim836/ECE/README.md

 >With VGG blocks applied, the code files are "1blockvgg.py" and "3blockvgg.py".
 >With the overfitting prevention methods, the code files are "baseline_overfittingprevention.py",
 >"1blockvgg_overfittingprevention.py" and "3blockvgg_overfittingprevention.py".
+>You can download each python file and run in your GoogleColaboratory with GPU.

 ## References
 >https://www.analyticsvidhya.com/blog/2020/10/create-image-classification-model-python-keras/